BostonGlobe/globe-graphic-template/README.md

 # Globe iframe graphic
 A basic template to get you up and running FAST.
-Scaffolds the basic html, css, and javascript necessary for a responsive iframe graphic that plays nice with the Globe ([see benefits])
+Scaffolds the basic html, css, and javascript necessary for a responsive iframe graphic that plays nice with the Globe ([why iframe?](#-why-iframe?)).

 ## Instructions
 ### Setup project